NREL/MATBOX_Microstructure_analysis_toolbox/README.md

 ## What's next?
 - Publish in a journal article is next priority.
 - Next release will focus on properly finish the generation module, dust off the the characterization module, and add a template to the correlation module to make it faster for the user.
-If you have suggestions, please go to the discussion section of this repo.
+If you have suggestions, please submit them in the discussion section of this repo.

+## How to contribute?
+MATBOX already includes third-party open source algorithms (full list in documentation).
+If you wish to add algorithm(s) in MATBOX, please contact the author at francois.usseglioviretta@nrel.gov or let a message in the discussion section of this repository.
+All the same if you have suggestions ,feedbacks, or want to report a bug.

 ## License
 This toolbox uses BSD license.
 NREL Software Record number SWR-20-76.
 License file is in this folder.
-Third-party license are available in the third-party licences folder.
+Third-party licenses are available in the third-party licences folder.

 ## Acknowledgments
 This software was authored by the **National Renewable Energy Laboratory**, operated by **Alliance for Sustainable Energy, LLC**, for the **U.S. Department of Energy (DOE)** under Contract No. DE-AC36-08GO28308.
 Funding for algorithm development was pro-vided by the U.S. DOE Vehicle Technologies Office’s Computer-Aided Engineering of Batteries (CAEBAT) program (program manager Brian Cunningham).
 Application of the algorithm for fast-charge analysis was provided by the eXtreme Fast Charge Cell Evaluation of Lithium-Ion Batteries (XCEL) program (program manager Samuel Gillard).